BryanEC-dev/juego-del-ahorcado/readme.md

 5. configure the HOST, USER, PASSWORD, DATABASE values in the config / properties.conf file for the connection to the database.

+6. go to the script folder and run the .sql file on your configured database. (for this scenario our base is called words)

-6. Start the project with the command python hanged.py
+7. Start the project with the command python hanged.py

 the mentioned commands were used in a windows environment, please check the commands for your respective operating system